- The clinical course and manifestations of major infectious diseases, including sexually transmitted diseases and AIDS

 Trainees also attend and participate in regularly-scheduled conferences of the I.D.
 Section; a weekly review of new inpatient consultations, an Infectious Disease Housestaff Teaching Conference, the AIDS Seminar Group meeting, and the Infectious Disease Journal Club; and conferences of the Department of Medicine, such as Morbidity and Mortality Conference, Medical Grand Rounds, ICU Critical Care Conference, Solid Organ Transplant Group meeting, and the Bone Marrow Transplant Group meeting.

-Following their clinical year, fellows engage in one or two years of clinical or laboratory research under the supervision of a member of the Infectious Disease Section, the Immunology Program, or the Departments of Medicine and Microbiology.
+Fellows engage in one or two years of clinical or laboratory research under the supervision of a member of the Infectious Disease Section, the Immunology Program, or the Departments of Medicine and Microbiology.

 Trainees have access to the modern facilities of the Geisel School of Medicine at Dartmouth.
 Members of the Section occupy an Infectious Disease Laboratory complex in the new medical center.
 This complex includes a clinical virology laboratory; a research virology laboratory; a laboratory for the study of bacterial pathogenesis, including facilities for bacterial cultivation and tissue culture; and a research laboratory for the study of mycobacteria.